 - Out-of-Character Moment: In a filler scene when she ends up getting mad at her dad and throws a destructive tantrum.
 Chi-Chi is usually never like that towards her father at all!

 - Parental Hypocrisy: Chi-Chi (before the Buu arc, at least) didn't want Gohan fighting and said that martial arts is "bad" and a "waste of time," despite her learning it herself when she was younger.
 She does learn the errors of her ways though due to Goku's death in the Cell Games.

 - Parenting the Husband: She acts like this towards Goku due to his childishness, much to her chagrin (at times).

-- The Power Of A Hair-Trigger Temper: It once made her go Kaio-Ken.
+- The Power of Hate: It once made her go Kaio-Ken.